Eye Infection Treatment Questions and Answers

 While most eye infections clear up in a matter of days, others can take much longer, especially if the infection is in the back of the eye, is the result of an underlying condition, or is chronic.
 As such, conditions like blepharitis, which is often chronic, or posterior uveitis can, unfortunately, stick around for months at a time.
 With blepharitis, the eyelids become inflamed due, most often, to clogged oil glands inside the eyelid skin.
 Posterior uveitis is an infection that affects the uvea, which is the middle layer of the eye beneath the whites of the eye, and transports blood to your retina.
 This condition is often caused by autoimmune disorders, eye injuries, or viral infections.
 While blepharitis and posterior uveitis have been known to last for lengthy periods, they can be effectively and swiftly treated with the proper medical care and attention!

 If you are looking for excellent eye infection treatment in the Bixby Knolls area of Long Beach, California, our board-certified physicians at Reddy Urgent Care would be happy to provide you with that service!
-We welcome you to come to 4237 Atlantic Ave in Long Beach, California, for a walk-in appointment during the hours of 10:00 AM to 8:00 PM during the week and 10:00 AM to 5:00 PM on Saturday and Sunday.
+We welcome you to come to 4237 Atlantic Ave in Long Beach, California, for a walk-in appointment during the hours of 9:00 AM to 7:00 PM from Monday to Friday or from 9:00 AM to 4:00 PM on weekends